• Home

 The Virtues of Staying Put

-Posted by admin - August 9, 2012 - In the News, Advisory, Lease, News Releases
+Posted in In the News, Advisory, Lease, News Releases On

 After an eleven month search and tour of more than a dozen properties, one of my best clients has decided to…stay where they are.
 There were many factors involved with moving an organization that has (in five years) become one of Inc 500’s fastest growing companies in America.
 In fact, there were at least 20 factors…and those were just the real estate aspects.
 What made this search, well, unique, was the need for 90,000 square feet which included a large modern office footprint within a moderately sized warehouse.
 The most difficult issue my client grappled with was projecting what kind of volume they’d be doing in three years after having grown 2,400% in the previous three years.
 In the end, their existing warehouse complex offered the best combination of floor plan, pricing and near term expansion opportunity.